-Apple Watch stainless steel vs titanium: Gold or not
+Apple Watch stainless steel vs. titanium: Gold or not

 Gold is hugely popular for Apple products, and in some cases, a rarity.
-The Apple Watch Series 6 is an example of that.
+The Apple Watch Series 7 is an example of that.
 You can get it in gold if you choose the aluminum or stainless steel models, but the titanium Apple Watch doesn't come in gold.
 If you're representing gold across all your Apple devices and don't want to break up the matched set, the stainless steel model is more your style.

-Apple Watch stainless steel vs titanium: Hermés or go home
+Apple Watch stainless steel vs. titanium: Hermés or go home

 For those high-fashion fanatics, there's only one option.
 You can't get the Hermés Apple Watch (with the special watch face) in anything but stainless steel.
 Of course, if you don't care whether you have the official Hermés watch face, you can just buy a Hermés band to go with the Titanium Apple Watch.

-Of course, there are plenty of beautiful third-party styles that you might think are the best Apple Watch bands anyway.
+There are plenty of beautiful third-party styles that you might think are the best Apple Watch bands anyway.
 So, you shouldn't worry too much about buying an Hermés Apple Watch.

-Apple Watch stainless steel vs titanium: Price differential
+Apple Watch stainless steel vs. titanium: Price differential

 The starting price of the stainless steel Apple Watch is $100 lower than the starting price of the titanium model, so if $100 more is a deal-breaker for you, don't get the titanium Apple Watch.

-If you want the brushed metal look, but want a harder metal than aluminum, titanium is the Superman of Apple Watches.
+If you want the brushed metal look but want a harder metal than aluminum, titanium is the Superman of Apple Watches.